Annexation Effective Date DELAYED

 The General Plan also integrates existing strategic plans including:

 The Town’s Economic Development Department actively promotes commercial sites for new development for areas located within the Town boundaries.
-Town Center continues to see improvements, like the new Picket Post Square, and welcome new businesses.
+Town Center continues to see improvements, like Picket Post Square, and welcome new businesses!
 To learn about the new businesses coming to Queen Creek, visit QueenCreek.org/NewBusinesses.